Mig-uel/angular-complete-guide/README.md

 Observables are great for managing events and streamed data, while Signals are great for managing application state.

+## Sending HTTP Requests and Handling Responses

+### How to Connect Angular Applications to a Backend?

+Usually, you have the frontend application (Angular) and the backend (server-side application) communicating with each other over HTTP.

+The frontend application sends HTTP requests to the backend application, which processes the request and sends back a response.

 ## Angular Learned Checklist

 ### Components and Templates